 Large display of boats moored up for the weekend on the canal in Vines Park.
 Amongst the boats on display were many historic working boats.
 There was also a display of static engines.

-The ‘Pamela May’ operated trips from Vines Park along the canal throughout the weekend and will do so again in 2024 with the all new Pamela May II.
+The ‘Pamela May’ operated trips from Vines Park along the canal throughout the weekend and will do so again with the all new Pamela May II.

 There were model boats on display and demonstrations on the canal.

-Plenty of live entertainment on offer throughout the weekend, including local choirs, groups and soloists on the stage in the marquee and also a ‘real ale’ bar throughout the weekend with a wide selection of beers.
+Plenty of live entertainment on offer throughout the weekend, including local choirs, groups and soloists on the stage in the marquee and also a ‘real ale’ bar throughout the weekend with a wide selection of beers and ciders.

 There has plenty to entertain both adults and children throughout the weekend – inflatable slide, duck race, face painting, WW1 exhibition, judo and much, much more.
-Similar arrangements will apply for 2024.
+Similar arrangements will apply for the forthcoming festival.

 A superb selection of community stalls with plenty of advice, activities and fundraising.
 The Salvation Army Choir and Band holds a community service in the main marquee on the Sunday morning.
 Lots of ‘have a go activities’ and a Fun Dog Show.

 One of the main highlights of St Richard’s Canal Festival in previous years has been the annual ‘Great Droitwich Duck Race’.
-For 2024 this will take place on the Monday afternoon at 4.30pm.
+For 2025 this will take place on the Bank Holiday Monday afternoon at 4.30pm.
 The ducks make their way down the River Salwarpe, in Vines Park, in an exciting race to the finish.
 Tickets are priced at £1 each with fantastic prizes on offer.